Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 What kinds of tics may my child have?

 Your child may have motor (movement) or vocal (sound) tics.
-Motor and vocal tics might happen at the same time, but they might happen separately.
-Your child may have many tics in a row, followed by a calm period when he has no tics.
+Motor and vocal tics can happen at the same time or separately.
+Your child may have many tics in a row, followed by a calm period when he or she has no tics.
 Your child may have any of the following several times every day:

 - Motor tics can be simple or complex.
 Simple motor tics are short, quick, uncontrolled movements of one body area.
 Complex motor tics occur when your child has many simple motor tics at one time.
 Your child may do any of the following:

-- Blink his eyes, twitch his nose, or twist his face
+- Blink his or her eyes, twitch his or her nose, or twist his or her face

-- Bang, shake, or turn his head, or shrug his shoulders
+- Bang, shake, or turn his or her head, or shrug his or her shoulders

 - Copy other's movements, touch other people, or make inappropriate gestures

-- Grind his teeth, tense his abdomen, or vomit
+- Grind his or her teeth, tense his or her abdomen, or vomit

 - Hit, kick, throw things, or do exercises for no known reason

-- Slap his hand, tap his fingers, stamp his feet, or shake his arms or legs
+- Slap his or her hand, tap his or her fingers, stamp his or her feet, or shake his or her arms or legs

 - Vocal tics can be simple or complex.
-Simple vocal tics are when your child makes uncontrolled noises and sounds.
-Complex vocal tics are when your child speaks words or phrases without having control over what he is saying.
+Simple vocal tics are noises and sounds your child cannot control.
+Complex vocal tics are words or phrases your child cannot control.
 Your child may do any of the following:

 - Bark, sniff, yelp, squeak, whistle, or make a sucking noise

-- Clear his throat, cough, make a hiccup noise, or grunt
+- Clear his or her throat, cough, make a hiccup noise, or grunt

 - Copy the sounds or words of another person